 Last Thursday I went to the Royal Society Arts for a lunchtime discussion to launch Will Storr’s new book – The Science of Storytelling: Why Stories make us human, and how to tell them better.

-The conversation was chaired by UCL, Professor of Cognitive Neuroscience, Sophie Scott.
+The conversation was chaired by Sophie Scott, Professor of Cognitive Neuroscience at UCL.

 Here are some of the things we learned:

 Stories shape, as well as reflect, the world we live in, moulding our cultural identities, framing our politics and beliefs, and giving meaning to our experiences.

 It is out of these stories that our complex human culture has developed, and by delving into the science of storytelling, we can better navigate the world around us and our experiences in it.